GDSC-HSU/gateway-dashboard/README.md

 ## With our system

-If you just want to use device and you want don't care about hosting web dashboard and backend server you can use our system:
+If you just want to use device and you don't want to care about hosting web dashboard or backend server you can use our system:

 **[https://gdsc-gateway.web.app](https://gdsc-gateway.web.app)**
 ## With self-host